wp-plugins/external-video-for-everybody/readme.txt

 1. options-page.png

 == Upgrade Notice ==

+= 0.7 =
+This update follows Video for Everybody 0.4+ by dropping embedded QuickTime objects.
+The generated HTML is lighter, but it is also easier to prepare the media.
+This update and the previous one have reduced the number of files you need to create from 4 to 2.
+The user experience is also improved.

 = 0.6 =
 This update adds an option for omitting the poster attribute from the video tag.